SHREKWAZOVSKI/SHREKWAZOVSKI/README.md

 - 👋 Hi, I’m @SHREKWAZOVSKI
 - 👀 I am interested in the crypto field and development in the field of validators and ambassadors.
-Also I am an operator of nodes such as Lava, ZetaChain.
+I have a 2 years expirience of being node operator.
+Also for now am an operator of nodes such as Lava, ZetaChain.
 Shardeum, Subspace, Over Protocol, Holograpgh, Massa & Nibiru.
 At the moment I am the ambassador of the Nibiru project
 - 💞️ I’m looking to collaborate on new projects, for example Namada, Penumbra, Mantra Chain & Eigen Layer
 - 📫 How to reach me: Discord ID shrekwazovski